gullwing-io/bookworms/docs/ADVANCED-USAGE.md

 ## Check

 Check whether current generated files are up to date with the yaml file.
+This can be used either in a git hook or in your CI to make sure the output files have been changed after a change to the yaml file.

 The `check` command works in a similar way to `get` with the same options.